-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Sampling, scraping and/or cleaning of biofouling from the part of a ship, movable object or navigation aid that is normally below the water surface, involving the discharge of a substance into water in the coastal marine area and any associated: (a) deposition on the foreshore or seabed.
+Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference (ii) Taranaki Regional Council and the Ministry for Primary Industries is notified without unreasonable delay; and (iii) cleaning does not recommence until notified by the Council to do so, or in the event a designated unwanted organisms or pest species is found, notified to do so by the Ministry for Primary Industries.
+(16) Sampling, scraping and/or cleaning of biofouling In-water cleaning of biofouling from (29) the part of a ship, moveable object or navigation aid that is normally below the water surface, involving the discharge of a substance resulting in the discharge of a biological contaminant (16) (29) into water in the coastal marine area and any associated: [a] deposition on the foreshore or seabed.
 10 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Non-complying General Policies 1 to 21 And Activity-based Policies 22, 28